Bartlesville Radio » News » Wash. Co. Election Board Opens Doors to New Home

 Wash.
 Co.
 Election Board Opens Doors to New Home

-The Washington County Election Board has official opened its doors at its new location in downtown Bartlesville.
+The Washington County Election Board has officially opened its doors at its new location in downtown Bartlesville.

 Election Board Secretary Yvonne House said they closed their offices a couple times in the afternoon last week so they could move items from the courthouse in downtown Bartlesville to the fourth floor of City Hall (pictured) across the street.
 House said the move will benefit the public.
 She said they usually run over 3,000 citizens thru their offices in three days during General Elections, so the change of location will help them better accommodate the voters and get them through the voting process smoother.